-The Bakersfield College Transfer Center has had a 4 year partnership with the local California Student Opportunity and Access Program (Cal-SOAP) administered by a grant housed at California State University Bakersfield.
+The Bakersfield College Transfer Center has had a 4 year partnership with the local California Student Opportunity and Access Program (Cal-SOAP) administered by a grant housed at California State University Bakersfield (CSUB).
 Graduate student counselors-in-training provide support and encouragement to a growing number of area high school seniors assisting them with college applications, financial aid applications and BC's matriculation steps of admission and orientation at their high school site.
+This relationship is growing and has resulted in numerous programmatic collaborations.
+CalSOAP is now extended to all area high schools.